 Several independent studies on hundreds of patients showed the presence of varicocele in all cases with BPH.
 Moreover, there is a high correlation between varicocele at the ages of 20-25 years and the development of BPH in men of 45 years.

-So does it mean that BPH is a normal result caused by the erect posture of men with age?
-I would question this statement; I believe that there are many more crucial circumstances, like sex immoderations, lifestyle, obesity, environmental pollution, and diet, which can trigger the process of varicocele.
-Moreover, it contradicts the finding of Jean D. and Wilson M.D. published in “The American Journal of Medicine”: “Development of prostatic hyperplasia is an almost universal feature of the aging man and dog, and in both species, the process develops only in males with intact testes.”
+Whether BPH is a normal consequence of an erect posture in aging men is debatable.
+Other significant factors such as sexual excesses, lifestyle choices, obesity, environmental pollution, and diet could trigger the process of varicocele.
+Additionally, this theory contradicts the findings of Jean D. and Wilson M.D., published in “The American Journal of Medicine”: “Development of prostatic hyperplasia is an almost universal feature of the aging man and dog, and in both species, the process develops only in males with intact testes.”

 This accelerates prostate cell production and prolongs cell lifespan, leading to the development of BPH.